IngoHHacks/Burger-Shop-3-Hook-Lib/README.md

 # Burger Shop 3 Hooking Library

+## TL;WR
+Put the `version.dll` from the releases in the game's directory and DLL mods in the `mods` directory.
+For developers, include the header file and link against the library, make a class extending `HookBase`, and call `RegisterHook` from the DLL's entry point.
+Windows only. x86 only.

 ## Description
 This is a C++ hooking library for Burger Shop 3.
 It uses a `version.dll` proxy and `MinHook` for hooking.